 The Radically Authentic Street Advocacy supports homeless youth predominantly with mental health and struggling with LGBT issues, coming out and being their genuine self.
 Homeless youth have particularly acute and complex issues related to identity when it comes to mental health.
 The Radically Authentic Street Advocacy provides the opportunity to use Natsuya’s A Storm’s Coming manga, the study guide John the Harbinger, and the graphic noiz manga to showcase stories of hope, resilience, and overcoming adversity.
 The Street Advocacy program has recently expanded its outreach through visits to teen homeless shelters and provides free meals, group self-esteem talk therapy session, and free socks for youth in need at homeless shelters.

-Natsukoarts supports the following programs using Natsuya Uesugi’s books to foster visibility and awareness of key social causes to advance the dialogue and foster partnership, equality and social change.
+Natsukoarts supports the following programs in partnership wtih Natsuya Uesugi to foster visibility and awareness for key social causes hoping to advance the discussion, constructive dialogue and foster partnership, equality and social change.

 The graphic noiz series features the character Jade Ijima, a Japanese transwoman who is a hardresser and artist in the Fashion Design community in New York City.
 The character IIn in the science fiction grydsacen series is a homeless trans woman who has to navigate life on the streets.
 By writing transwomen and through support and bringing visibility to the high levels of violence transwomen are subjected to, Natsukoarts donates yearly to LGBT transgender causes to advance the need for equality, safety, and inclusion bringing visibility to specific challenges the trans community faces.
 Natsukoarts donates to The Center in New York City and The Los Angeles Gay and Lesbian Center, and also works locally with LGBT counseling services that support trans teens in coming out, navigating transition and promoting safe spaces and gener affirming bathroom access for students in high schools.